-1. William McDonough: Clip #15 "The Rouge aspx?video=1192&title=The Rouge Plant And I Plant" (length 5:48) http://www.oninnovation.com/videos/detail.
-Ford Motor Company A. What was the guiding principle of the Rouge Plant redevelopment? .
+1. William McDonough: Clip #15 "The Rouge Plant" (length 5:48)

+A. What was the guiding principal of the Rouge Plant redevelopment?
 The guiding principle was to build a "quality workplace."

-B. How did William Clay Ford Jr. and William Mo Donough define the goal for quality soil?
-The goal was for "chil- dren to be able to play in the dirt" and be safe е.
-C. By installing features such as the living roof, Motor Company save over installing a traditional They saved somewhere between 17-35 million · D. According to McDonough, this project require D. According to McDonough, this project require hope creativity teamwork leadership 2.
-William McDonough: Clip #17 "The Green aspx?video=1194&title=The Green Roof Roof" (length 3:51) http://www.oninnovation.com/videos/detail.
-A. The living roof at the Ford Rouge is compose d of what plant?sedum B. List four of the benefits of the living roof at t ne Ford Rouge: Four from the following makes oxygen creates habitat accrues solar energy absorbs particulates cools building in summer and warms in winter shunts the wind load C. What surprised McDonough about the living roof project?
-He was surprised that birds started nesting within 5 days and by how light the roof was (only seve n pounds per square foot).
+B. How did William Clay Ford Jr. and William McDonough define the goal for quality soil?The goal was for "children to be able to play in the dirt" and be safe.

+C. By installing features such as the living roof, porous pavement, wetlands and swales, how much money did Ford save over installing a traditional storm water treatment facility?
+They saved somewhere between 17-35 million dollars.

+D. According to McDonough, this project required massive amounts of what four traits?
+The traits this project required were hope, creativity, teamwork and leadership.

+2. William McDonough: Clip #17 "The Living Roof" (length 3:51)

+A. The living roof at the Ford Rouge is composed of what plant? sedum

+B. List four of the benefits of the living roof at the Ford Rouge:

+Four from the following: makes oxygen, creates habitat, accrues solar energy, absorbs particulates, cools the building in summer and warms it in winter, and shunts the wind load.

+C. What surprised McDonough about the living roof project?
+He was surprised that birds started nesting within 5 days, and by how light the roof was (only seven pounds per square foot).